 is an Irish writer based in Halifax, Nova Scotia.
 His fiction and criticism has appeared in Visual Verse, The Stockholm Review of Literature, and Idle Ink.
 He is currently at work on a collection of short stories.

-Lorcan Walshe is a professional artist and I live and work in Dublin Ireland.
+Lorcan Walshe is a professional artist and lives and works in Dublin Ireland.
 His website is www.lorcanwalshe.com.
 After a long career as a painter he is currently dividing his time between painting and writing.
 He has finished my first novel (not yet publised) and is currently working on an illustrated book on the Major Arcana images in Tarot cards.
 He has had articles on art published and also a few poems.

 James Walton is published in many anthologies, journals, and newspapers.
 His collections of poetry include 'The Leviathan's Apprentice' 2015, Walking Through Fences' 2018, 'Unstill Mosaics' 2019, and 'Abandoned Soliloquies', forthcoming.